actionhero/www.actionherojs.com/tutorials/logging.md

 import * as winston from "winston";

 /*
+import * as winston from "winston";

+/*
 The loggers defined here will eventually be available via `import { loggers } from "actionhero"`

+You may want to customize how Actionhero sets the log level.
+By default, you can use `process.env.LOG_LEVEL` to change each logger's level (default: 'info')

 learn more about winston v3 loggers @
  - https://github.com/winstonjs/winston